andrewjw/site/_posts/2011-10-06-beating-google-with-couchdb-celery-and-whoosh-part-4.md

 href="http://en.wikipedia.org/wiki/Page_Rank">Page Rank</a>.

 Pank Rank is a measure of how likely you are to end up on a given page by clicking on a random link anywhere on the internet.
-The <a href="http://en.wikipedia.org/wiki/Page_Rank">Wikipedia article</a> goes into some detail on a number of ways to calculate it, but we'll use a very simple iterative algorithm.
+The [Wikipedia article](http://en.wikipedia.org/wiki/Page_Rank) goes into some detail on a number of ways to calculate it, but we'll use a very simple iterative algorithm.

-When created, a page is given a rank equal to <tt>1/number of pages</tt>.
+When created, a page is given a rank equal to `1/number of pages`.
 Each link that is found on a newly crawled page then causes the rank of the destination page to be calculated.
 In this case the rank of a page is the sum of the ranks of the pages that link to it, divided by the number of links on those pages, multiplied by a dampening factor (I use 0.85, but this could be adjusted.)
 If a page has a rank of 0.25 and has five